beccasaurus/MiniSpec/README.md

 ## Pretty

-Outputs nice pretty colors with no annoying clutter by default.
+**What if the test output was pretty, colorful, short, and easy to read?**

 (_screenshot_)

-Also supports TAP out-of-the-box.
-Just pass `--tap`.
+> Also supports TAP out-of-the-box.
+Just run `dotnet run --tap`
+>
+> For JUnit XML: `dotnet package add MiniSpec.JUnit` and `dotnet run --junit`

 ## Supported

-Works on _every current version of .NET_ from .NET 2.0 and beyond.
+**What if a test framework worked on _all versions of .NET_, going back to .NET 2.0?**

+> _Packages available for:_
+> - .NET 5
+> - .NET Core 1.0 - 3.1
+> - .NET Standard 1.0 - 2.1
-> _Tested on .NET Framework 2.0-4.8, .NET 5, Core 1.0-3.1, and Standard 1.0-2.1_
+> - .NET Framework 2.0 - 4.8

 ## Extensible

+**What if you could easily configure your own output?**

-Easily write your own output reporter.
-You don't even need a `MiniSpec` dependency.
+_You can easily write your own output reporter._

+_You don't even need a `MiniSpec` dependency!_

-Also supports custom test discovery and execution extensions out-of-the-box.
+> _Also supports:_
+> - Custom test discovery
+> - Custom executor for tests
+> - Custom executor for the whole suite

 ## Documented

-Hang out here in the README or head over to [https://minispec.io](https://minispec.io) for documentation.
+**What if all the documentation you needed was simply in the README?**

+_The entire syntax is documented here in this README!_

+> _You can also head over to [https://minispec.io](https://minispec.io) to see it on a pretty website._

 ## Fun